Why did you create this organization?

 Why are you not part of one of the existing therapy animal organizations?

+We tried.
 All nationally-recognized animal therapy organizations we contacted – Pet Partners® (formerly Delta Society) and Alliance of Therapy Dogs (formerly Therapy Dogs Inc.) and or Gabriel’s Angels – specifically prohibit off-leash work.
 In addition, some have strong cautions or outright bans on key components of our program:

 In order to purchase the needed liability insurance we formed “The Little Dog Laughed, LLC”, which in the process of obtaining 501(c)(3) status morphed into the nonprofit corporation “The Little Dog Laughed Animal-Assisted Therapy”.